KianAnd19/rw745-1-test/README.md

 To run this test suite first enter `pip install antlr4-tools` in the terminal to install the required files to run the ANTLR files.

+Move the test_suite folder to the same directory as your ANTLR files.

 Then just run `python3 test.py` from inside test_suite.

 ## Output